Tetsuaki Misawa

-Tetsuaki Misawa (born 28 January 1999) is a Japanese professional footballer who currently plays for Tuv Azarganuud of the Mongolia Premier League.
+Tetsuaki Misawa (born 28 January 1999) is a Japanese professional footballer who currently plays for Royal Cambodian Armed Forces.

 Club career

 Youth career

 Until 2021, Misawa played for the Kanagawa University team in the 2nd Division of the Kantō Soccer League.

 BCH Lions

 Prior to the 2021 season, Misawa signed his first professional contract with BCH Lions of the Mongolian Premier League.
 He ultimately spent one season with the club, tallying five assists and seventeen goals in sixteen matches to win the league Golden Boot Award as top scorer.
 Misawa left the club at the end of 2021 in pursuit of opportunities in other countries with an interest in playing in Bangladesh, Cambodia, and Singapore.

 Muktijoddha Sangsad

 By November 2021, Misawa had signed for Muktijoddha Sangsad of the Bangladesh Premier League.
 He quickly made an impact, scoring a goal against Mohammedan SC and two more against Saif Sporting Club in the 2021 Independence Cup.
 On 25 February 2022, he scored the game-winning goal as Muktijoddha Sangsad earned its first victory of the 2021–22 Bangladesh Premier League season.